UnKnowNModder/Weeb-dl/README.md

 The library raises custom exceptions for common issues.
 It's best practice to wrap your calls in a `try...except` block to handle them gracefully.

 * `NetworkError`: Raised if there's a problem with the network connection, a timeout, or a server error (like HTTP 4xx or 5xx).
-* `ParsingError`: Raised if the HTML structure of the site changes and the scraper cannot find the expected data.
+* `ParsingError`: Raised if the HTML structure of the site changes and the scraper cannot find the expected data. (open issues to let me know)

 **Example:**
 ```python